kodadot/nft-gallery/CONTRIBUTING.md

 ## Dynamics of Pull Requests

-Whenever you open PR against our repository, our best reccomendation is to finish quickly, i.e. being merged under 72h since opening/last discussion, if it's not complex issue requiring deeper attention of more members.
+Whenever you open PR against our repository, our best recommendation is to finish quickly, i.e. being merged under 72h since opening/last discussion, if it's not complex issue requiring deeper attention of more members.

 ### Avoiding stalled PRs

-When issue is **converted to draft and you don't reply within 24-48h**, we will close it, unassign you from task to leave room for someone else to finish the PR who has more availibility and codebase understanding.
+When issue is **converted to draft, and you don't reply within 24-48h**, we will close it, unassign you from task to leave room for someone else to finish the PR who has more availability and codebase understanding.

 ### 🐞 Issues

 Issues are used to track tasks that contributors can help with.
-If an issue has a triage label, we haven't reviewed it yet and you shouldn't begin work on it.
+If an issue has a triage label, we haven't reviewed it yet, and you shouldn't begin work on it.

 If you've found something in the content or the website that should be updated, search open issues to see if someone else has reported the same thing.
 If it's something new, open an issue using a template.
 We'll use the issue to have a conversation about the problem you want to fix.